an immersive atlas of justice, memory and possibility

 For more on the project’s intellectual lineage, see our recommended Resources.

-As a work in progress, we build on experience as support becomes available.
-We invite you to support our efforts to protect the collective imagination.
+As a work in progress, we build on experiences as support becomes available.
+We invite you to support efforts to protect our collective imagination.

 We claim expansion.